mohsinras525/ml_project_structure/README.md

-##b Containing folder structure of a machine learning project
+## Containing folder structure of a machine learning project